Celebrating 20 years

 Thank you to everyone who’s supported me on my journey so far.

-1. I was presented with this ‘Making it Happen‘ award from Thomas Cook Financial Services (TCFS) in 1999, for leading the Charity Challenge fundraising programme to exceed their target of £125,000.
+1. Just before leaving Thomas Cook Financial Services to set-up pfkcreative I was presented with this ‘Making it Happen‘ award, for leading the Charity Challenge fundraising programme.
+The team exceeded all expectations, beating the target of £125,000.
 A really proud moment was the presentation to myself and TCFS colleagues of the ‘Challenge to Care‘ award from NCH, seen below with newsreaders Nicholas Owen (left) and Kirsty Young (right) at Mansion House in London.
-I left TCFS soon after to become self-employed, starting off with an interim contract at AMP Banking, trading as pfk Marketing Services.

 2. There were so many highlights working with AMP, it’s hard to pick just one!
 But the official launch of the UK bank has to be it.
 After many months of waiting for confirmation that AMP Banking had been granted their licence, we were finally able to set the wheels in motion for the internal launch.
 I somehow persuaded people to dress up as astronauts and ground crew as part of the ‘We have lift off!’ theme.
 The internet hadn’t really taken hold 20 years ago so it was quite a challenge to find the astronaut’s outfit (modelled here by the wonderful Richard Young).